Ian L. Boyd: Policy

 In a 2017 article in the journal Science, "Toward pesticidovigilance", he called for a new approach to the regulation of pesticides and he made further reference to pesticides in an explanation for the decision made by the UK government in April 2018 to support further restriction by the EU on neonicotinoid pesticides.
 He also published a recent article in Nature, "Taking the long view", which advocated taking a systems approach to understanding the problems which governments have to manage.

 In 2015, he wrote an oped in the New York Times titled "Our deadened, carbon soaked seas" with Rick Spinrad who was then the Chief Scientist at NOAA to draw attention to the dangers of ocean acidification.
 Also in 2015, he wrote an article on environmental forensics where he said "We breathe, eat and drink other people's pollution.
 The 'tragedy of the commons' has a powerful presence across the environment.
 It has proved difficult to design market solutions to deal with these issues of equity."

 With co-author Sir Mark Walport he produced a report in 2017 on waste and resource productivity.
 When giving evidence to the UK Parliamentary Environment, Food and Rural Affairs Select Committee he said that it would be sensible to "bury plastic in landfill until science progresses" and that plastic waste should be stored in landfill sites until it can be mined.
 In 2018, also with Sir Mark Walport, he co-edited a UK Government Foresight report on the Future of the Sea.

 He has also provided commentary on the use of data in government saying "Across government there may be just about as many definitions of data as there are people".

 He also joined the UK's COVID-19 Scientific Advisory Group for Emergencies SAGE in late April 2020 and took part in its meetings until August 2021.
 In August 2022, he wrote an opinion piece in The Observer defending the way science advice was provided during the pandemic.

+In 2021, he became Co-Chair (with Scotland's First Minister) of the First Minister's Environment Council.

 Charity

 He is Chair of the UK Research Integrity Office and is a Trustee of the UK's National Oceanography Centre and the Campaign for Science and Engineering.
 He has been a member of the Council of Management of the Hebridean Trust for over 20 years.
-The trust owns the Treshnish Isleas in the Hebrides and has renovated the Skerryvore lighthouse supply station at Hynish on the island of Tiree to create an outdoor centre, holiday accommodation and affordable housing.
+Until 2023, the trust owns the Treshnish Isleas in the Hebrides and has renovated the Skerryvore lighthouse supply station at Hynish on the island of Tiree to create an outdoor centre, holiday accommodation and affordable housing.